Updated May 18, 2022, at 4:35 PM

-Perhaps your target audience isn’t so compelled to listen to your dog and pony show since they have answers at their fingertips.
+But with the proliferation of the Internet in everyday life, your target audience might not be so compelled to listen to your dog and pony show since they have answers at their fingertips.

 Don’t sweat it.

-As we gear our eyes towards another new year, we can reshift and refocus our efforts to bring creative marketing strategies to life.
+As we gear our eyes towards the future of dinner seminars, we can reshift and refocus our efforts to bring creative marketing strategies to life.
 Keep these ideas in mind as you go about your business planning.

 Rethink: Why Do You Do What You Do?